hackclub/hackclub/workshops/orpheus_run/README.md

 Explanation: We'll create a variable `character` which will access the DOM element which has the class of `character` using the `querySelector()` method.
 The `querySelector()` method returns the first element that matches a specified CSS selector(s) in the document.
 In the same manner, we also access the elements which have the class `obstacles` and `score`.

 Next, we define a `score` variable and set it to 0.
 We also define a boolean `isStarted` which is set to `false`.
-We'll basically use this variable to check each time if the game is started or not.
+We'll basically use this variable to check each time if the game has started or not.
 The game doesn't start until the player clicks the start button.
 So, it's set to `false` as the default.

 Next, let's create a function which will enable us to add the jump animation to the character.